 - 1 tablespoon lemon juice

 - 1/4 teaspoon of salt if desired

-- Saute the chopped onions in the olive oil until caramelized (this helps to bring out the overall flavor of the patties but you can skip this step if you’re pressed for time!)
+Saute the chopped onions in the tablespoon of olive oil until caramelized (this helps to bring out the overall flavor of the patties but you can just use raw chopped onions if you're pressed for time!)

-- Roll mixture into the size of a ping pong balls; place these on a plate.
+Divide and roll the mixture up into the size of ping pong balls and place these on a plate.

 If you are using home cooked chickpeas, the amount needed would be about 13 ounces (or 385 grams) in weight.
 Salt may not need to be added if the canned beans used already have salt as an ingredient.
 If you are planning to serve this to a child under 1 year of age, make some mini patties first before adding salt to the rest of the mixture.
 Letting the patties sit out to cool down after baking also helps the patties to harden.
 Make these patties into smaller sizes if desired for little fingers to enjoy.
 You can roll these into cute petite falafel balls!